maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+The java.lang.reflect.Array.get() is an inbuilt method in Java and is used to return the element at a given index from the specified Array.

+		Syntax

+		Array.get(Object []array, int index)

+			import java.lang.reflect.Array;

+			public class GfG {
+			    // main method
+			    public static void main(String[] args)
+			    {
+				// Declaring and defining an int array int a[] = { 1, 2, 3, 4, 5 };

+				// Traversing the array
+				for (int i = 0; i < 5; i++) {

+				    // Array.get method
+				    // Note : typecasting is essential
+				    // as the return type in Object. int x = (int)Array.get(a, i);

+				    // Printing the values
+				    System.out.print(x + " ");
+				}
+			    }
+			}
+			Output:
+			1 2 3 4 5

+Parameters : This method accepts two mandatory parameters:

+		array: The object array whose index is to be returned.
+		index: The particular index of the given array.
+The element at ‘index’ in the given array is returned.
+		Return Value: This method returns the element of the array as type of Object class.

+				**********

+Get() method of List Interface:

 The get() method of List interface in Java is used to get the element present in this list at a given specific index.